 A. A request for an MCAS-Alt Score Appeal may only be filed with the Department by one of the following administrators of a school or program in which the student is enrolled:

 - director or principal of an approved private special education school

-In mid-June, MCAS-Alt results and PFFs are made available in the school and district Dropbox on the Department's secure portal.
-If, after this review, the administrator believes a discrepancy exists between the actual evidence included in the student's portfolio and the reported score, the administrator may request an appeal.
+In mid-June, MCAS-Alt PFFs are made available in the school's Dropbox on the Department's secure portal.
+If, after the review, the school administrator believes a discrepancy exists between the actual evidence included in the student's portfolio and the reported score, the school administrator may request an appeal.